 In the written component, you will prepare a memorandum of law answering the questions as they appear in the package of information provided for your selected site.
 You will find all packages with questions on Brightspace.
-The questions are intended to test your legal skills, substantive knowledge, and to provoke thoughtful and critical analysis.
+The questions test your legal skills, substantive knowledge, and ability for critical analysis.

 The memorandum should be approximately 1500-2000 words and presented in a more formal tone and manner than your blog commentary.
 When conducting external or secondary research, please stay within the scope of the material covered in class and on your syllabus (including Brightspace).
 You may find supporting documentation as external or secondary research but as a group you are responsible to discern whether it is relevant.
 External or secondary research may include academic, legal or journalistic sources.
 The relevance, depth, and integrity of your research will impact your grade.